 These unique journal styles can appeal to men and women who prefer alternatives to longhand or traditional journaling.
 Busy people who don’t have a lot of spare time may find bullet journaling an effective way to stay on track with their creativity without sacrificing too much energy.

 Artists may love expressing their thoughts, ideas, and dreams in a doodle journal or through a series of painted pieces in a collection.
-Sometimes the mere activity of making the art opens the mind to new thoughts while it is distracted by the art activity.
+Sometimes the mere activity of making art opens the mind to new thoughts while it is distracted by the art activity.

 For those who prefer no-nonsense and practical methods of journaling, a mind map may be just the ticket.
 Mind mapping takes ideas and thoughts and creates compartmentalized areas for each thought.
 Then the ideas that match that thought are neatly assigned to the thought.
 This is a very unique way to organize anything from starting a new business to writing a book.

-What I want you to take away from my blog posts about journaling is the fact that there are as many ways to express yourself as there are ideas in your head, and that some journals can help bring in new ideas.
+What I want you to take away from my blog posts about journaling is the fact that there are as many ways to express yourself as there are ideas in your head and that some journals can help bring in new ideas.

-You may love to write longhand about how grateful you are each night before you go to bed, but you also have an electronic notepad on your smartphone that can you use to jot down bullet points on business ideas that pop into your head at work.
+You may love to write longhand about how grateful you are each night before you go to bed, but you also have an electronic notepad on your smartphone that you can use to jot down bullet points on business ideas that pop into your head at work.

-Having more than one journal is as common as journaling itself, and reduces the possibility that you’ll “edit” your thoughts and feelings because you don’t have the “perfect” journal to record them in.
+Having more than one journal is as common as journaling itself and reduces the possibility that you’ll “edit” your thoughts and feelings because you don’t have the “perfect” journal to record them in.
 Build a library of journals if you need them – they can be used for extended periods of time, and having multiple journals can make your life much more rewarding.